javalib-team/sawja/doc/tutorial/sawja_tutorial.md

       raise e
 ~~~~~

-Then we write the main function that will run the analysis on a class
+We then write the main function: its job is to run the analysis on a class and
-and finally print the data structure of warnings and information for
-the Eclipse plugin.
+provide the data structure of warnings and information to the Eclipse plugin.

 ~~~~~
-(** [main cp output cn_string] loads the class [cn_string], converts it in JBir representation, runs the analysis and print the information for the plugin. [cp] is a class_path, [output] a folder path for generation of plugin information and [cn_string] the fully qualified name of a Java class file.*)
+(** [main cp output cn_string] loads the class [cn_string], converts it in JBir representation, runs the analysis and prints the information for the plugin. [cp] is a class_path, [output] a folder path for generation of plugin information and [cn_string] the fully qualified name of a Java class file.*)